fbpx

 The Harriet Beecher Stowe Center celebrates the 10th Stowe Prize for Literary Activism, awarded to Dr. Bettina Love for Punished for Dreaming: How School Reform Harms Black Children and How We Heal.

-The Stowe Center encourages social justice and literary activism by exploring the legacy of Stowe and the constellation of Black voices who influenced and inspired her.
+The Stowe Center encourages social justice and literary activism by exploring the legacy of Stowe and all who advocate hope and freedom then and now.

 Annually we award the Stowe Prize for Literary Activism to celebrate and promote an author whose book demonstrates a clear call to action through prose written purposefully to change hearts and minds, just as Stowe’s Uncle Tom’s Cabin did in 1852.